Avg. treatment time

 No. of treatments

-Good oral health is essential for the overall health of both mother and baby.
-Hormonal and appetite changes during pregnancy can also have a significant effect on oral health.
-There are many oral conditions associated with pregnancy, therefore taking good care of your teeth and gums is very important.
-Regular brushing, flossing, maintaining a balanced diet and visiting the dentist will help prevent any dental problems that may occur throughout the duration of pregnancy.
+Good oral health is vital for the overall health of both baby and mother.
+Appetite and hormonal changes during pregnancy can also have a significant effect on oral health.
+There are various oral conditions associated with pregnancy, henceforth taking good care of your teeth and gums is essential.
+Regular brushing, flossing, maintaining a balanced diet and also visiting the dentist will help in preventing any dental problems that may appear throughout the duration of pregnancy.

 It is advised to see your dentist before the pregnancy to in order to carry out any outstanding treatment required.
 In addition, routine dental treatment is best avoided in the first and third trimesters and any major procedures postponed until after the baby is born, unless of course there is an emergency.